daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 The steps is same as the add function.

 Please take care that the rm function and add function are called in 2 different isolated sub shell.
-So, you can not pass and env vars from the add function to the rm function.
+So, you can not pass any env vars from the add function to the rm function.

 You must re-do all the preparations of the add function here too.